Death toll could rise in Texas crash that killed 14 - officials

-* Indonesia says Muslim pilgrims diverted from Qatar Airways (Adds analyst quote on impact, Morocco's move, background)

-SAN ANTONIO, July 24 Nine people remain hospitalized after a horrific one-car wreck in southern Texas late on Sunday that killed 14 suspected illegal immigrants and the death-toll may yet rise, police said on Tuesday.
+SAN ANTONIO Nine people remain hospitalized after a horrific one-car wreck in southern Texas late on Sunday that killed 14 suspected illegal immigrants and the death-toll may yet rise, police said on Tuesday.

 Seven of the nine still hospitalized are in critical condition, said Trooper Gerald Bryant of the Texas Department of Public Safety.